jphillipb/Verifacta/README.md

-# Verifacta - Rapid Response Media Fact-Checking
+# Verifacta - Real-Time Media Fact-Checker

 Verifacta is a desktop application that performs real-time fact-checking of audio streams using advanced AI and machine learning technologies.
 It transcribes spoken content, identifies fact-checkable statements, and provides immediate verification with supporting and challenging arguments.